gregory-ledenev/java-class-extension/doc/aspects.md

 * Quota management for APIs
 * Retry mechanisms

-Aspects allows developers to separate these concerns from core business logic, reducing code duplication and improving maintainability.
+Aspects allow developers to separate these concerns from core business logic, reducing code duplication and improving maintainability.

 ### Defining Aspects
 The `AspectBuilder` enables defining Aspects for `ClassExtensions`.
 Create an instance using the `aspectBuilder()` method of `DynamicClassExtension` or `StaticClassExtension`.
 Use this builder to define Aspects for pointcuts specified by extension interfaces, object classes, and operations.
 Supports exact values and wildcards for flexible aspect definition.